המוסד למען קדושת חיי אדם

 Parshas Noach: First Rain Then Rainbows

 God establishes the rainbow covenant with Noach, promising never again to curse the earth with destruction because of man’s evil thoughts and actions.
 He provides seven moral guidelines to follow this second time around - the Seven Noahide Laws.
-These guidelines provide simple rules that lead to successful living.
+Then and now, these guidelines provide simple rules for successful living.

 1) Know God and acknowledge Him.
 2) Respect the Creator.
 3) Respect human life.
 4) Respect the institution of marriage.
 5) Respect the rights and property of others.
 6) Respect God's creatures.
 7) Maintain justice.

-Judaism, as given to us by God through Moses, regards human life so precious that Jews are obligated to break every Sabbath restriction in order to save a human life, including a human life residing in a woman's womb.
-This special exception, known as pikuach nefesh, logically supports the fact that Jewish law recognizes the unborn entity as a living human life that is sacred.
-We must safeguard it.
+Judaism, as given to us by God through Moses, regards human life so precious that Jews are obligated to break every Sabbath restriction in order to save a human life, including a baby in the mother’s womb.
+This special exception, known as pikuach nefesh, logically supports the fact that Jewish law recognizes the unborn baby is a living human being that must be safeguarded.

 Cecily Routman